alokkshukla/STAT420/docs/index.md

 ### Data Snippet

-Here is a snippet of data with only first 10 columns considered.
+Following code would dsiplay snippet of data with only first 10 columns considered.